django-oscar/django-oscar-api/README.rst

 ``SID:AUTH:www.example.com:82d7ac3f-135c-4b12-a296-ff3c4701307d``.

-Every response of the REST will also contain the ``Session-Id`` header.
+Every response of the REST API will also contain the ``Session-Id`` header.
 When a user is logged in, The response will contain a DIFFERENT Session-Id as the request, because ANON will be replaced with AUTH.